software-mansion/protostar/website/docs/tutorials/guides/testing.md

 end
 ```
 :::warning
-`tmp_state` can only store strings, integers and booleans.
+Hint local `context` can only store strings, integers and booleans.
 :::

 :::info
-Protostar executes `setup_state` only once per test file, and creates a copy of StarkNet state and `tmp_state` object for each test case.
+Protostar executes `__setup__` only once per a [test suite](https://en.wikipedia.org/wiki/Test_suite).
+Then, for each test case Protostar copies the StarkNet state and `context` object.
 :::